Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Conclusions

-Finally, we studied the dependencies of bias on all input and output properties and we determined the ones to which bias is most sensitive.
-We have found three types of dependencies: \begin{itemize} \item Size and shape dependence: shear and ellipticity bias depends on the properties related to the dimensions of the galaxy image, such as the bulge and disk fluxes and size.
+Finally, we studied the dependencies of bias on all input and output properties, and we determined the ones to which bias is most sensitive.
+We find three types of dependencies: \begin{itemize} \item Size and shape dependency: Shear and ellipticity bias depends on the properties related to the dimensions of the galaxy image, such as the bulge and disc fluxes and sizes.
 Bias is larger for small objects since their shape is more difficult to measure.
-Round galaxies show also large ellipticity biases because the measurement of the ellipticity is strongly affected by pixelization and noise.
-Elliptical and large images are less sensitive to these aspects and then show a smaller bias. \item Orientation dependence: shear bias depends strongly on orientation, with asymmetric dependencies for $m_1$ and $m_2$.
-This is due to pixelization effects that make the estimation of the ellipticity more sensitive to small rotations than to small elongations along the pixel directions. \item Model bias: shear and ellipticity bias are larger for galaxies containing a bulge and a disk than for galaxies consisting of a single bulge.
-This is a model bias coming from the fact that the bulge and disk of the simulated galaxies can have different ellipticities and orientations between them, while any of the shape estimators contemplate this possibility.
-Even though the \ksb\ and \cgfit\ make different assumptions or treatments on the luminosity profile of the images, the model bias suffered from these galaxies is similar. \end{itemize} We have found that the bias as a function of measured ellipticity and orientation is strongly affected by noise.
-This is because galaxies which are strongly affected by noise can be systematically interpreted to have the same properties even if their input properties are different.
-This implies that output properties can be useful properties to detect galaxies that have a large bias or that are specially affected by some important effects.
+Round galaxies also show large ellipticity biases because the measurement of the ellipticity is strongly affected by pixelization and noise.
+Elliptical and large images are less sensitive to these aspects and thus show a smaller bias. \item Orientation dependence: Shear bias depends strongly on orientation, with asymmetric dependencies for $m_1$ and $m_2$.
+This is due to pixelization effects that make the estimation of the ellipticity more sensitive to small rotations than to small elongations along the pixel directions. \item Model bias: Shear bias is larger for galaxies containing a bulge and a disc than for galaxies consisting of only a bulge.
+We also find a strong dependence of shear bias on the S\'ersic index $n$.
+Even though the \ksb\ and \cgfit\ use different assumptions or treatments regarding the luminosity profile of the images, the model bias for these galaxies is similar. \end{itemize} We find that the bias as a function of measured ellipticity and orientation is strongly affected by noise.
+This is because galaxies that are strongly affected by noise can be systematically interpreted to have the same properties even if their input properties are different.

-Finally, we also found that the PSF anisotropy does not affect the qualitative results of the paper.
-When we used an isotropic Gaussian PSF instead of the PSFs from GREAT3 we obtained results that we consistent with the original case, but significantly smaller error bars.
-This means that the anisotropy of the PSFs used did not bias our results, but affected to the precision of the measurements.